 - Voluntary dismissal: This happens when the plaintiff decides to end the case willingly, typically by filing a motion to dismiss.

 This could be due to settlement agreements, changes in circumstances, or strategic decisions.
-Voluntary dismissal allows the plaintiff to withdraw the case without prejudice, meaning it can be refiled later.
+Voluntary dismissal of a DUI case allows the plaintiff to withdraw the case without prejudice, meaning it can be refiled later.

-Judges dismiss some criminal charges in Los Angeles with prejudice, which means that the judge believes the prosecution will never be able to make an adequate case.
+Judges dismiss some cases with prejudice, which means that the judge believes the prosecution will never be able to make an adequate case.
 These charges are finished and cannot be reopened.

-Other charges are dismissed without prejudice.
+Other cases are dismissed without prejudice.
 Dismissal without prejudice occurs if:

-- The court does not have the jurisdiction to handle the charges.
+- The court does not have the jurisdiction.

 - The charges were not filed properly.